Realasylbek4/allora-offchain-node/README.md

 ### Error handling

 Error handling is done differently for different types of errors.
+Note: when an account sequence mismatch is detected, the node will attempt to set the expected sequence number and retry the transaction before broadcasting.

 #### Retries
 - `accounSequenceRetryDelay`: For the "account sequence mismatch" error.
 - `retryDelay`: For all other errors that need retry delays.

 ## Configuration examples